Welcome to the

 This could include the first plant I come across in the garden and the ones I read about at night.

 Near the top of my list would be the fantastic, native grass, Muhlenbergia capillaris.
-Or as it is commonly known – hairy-awn muhly or the fabulous pink muhly grass.
+Or, as it is commonly known – hairy-awn muhly or the fabulous pink muhly grass.

-I first came across this muhly grass back in the late 90’s while working at Plant Delights Nursery.
+I first came across this muhly grass back in the late 90s while working at Plant Delights Nursery.

-We were expanding the gardens into a new property and we planted one entry point with Muhlenbergia capillaris en masse.
+We were expanding the gardens into a new property, and we planted one entry point with Muhlenbergia capillaris en masse.

-This grass is made for mass plantings.
+This grass is made for large installations and mass planting.

 Muhlenbergia capillaris en masse

-Muhlenbergia capillaris is native from Connecticut over to Texas and some selections are hardy up here at Coastal Maine Botanical Garden (zone 6a).
+Muhlenbergia capillaris is native from Connecticut over to Texas, and some selections are hardy up here at Coastal Maine Botanical Garden (zone 6a).

 I was relieved when I saw it growing here as it is truly the one ornamental grass I would want in the garden.
-If you plan on growing it (which I recommend you do), be sure to grow this fantastic grass in full sun and in well-drained soil.
+If you plan on growing it (which I recommend you do), be sure to grow this fantastic grass in full sun and in well-drained soils.

 Hairy-awn muhly will take a few years to establish if you plant it as a small plant.
-It will go dormant in the winter but given the proper growing conditions, it will come back larger each year until it reaches full size.
+It will go dormant in the winter, but given the proper growing conditions, it will come back larger each year until it reaches full size.

-I am not sure why more people do not use Muhlenbergia capillaris where they can, but I for one, hope you will try it in your garden this year.
+I am not sure why more people do not use Muhlenbergia capillaris where they can, but I, for one, hope you will try it in your garden this year.

 – Rodney